-We expect that the board of directors of our general partner will have an audit committee and a conflicts committee.
-We do not expect that we will have a compensation committee, but rather that our board of directors will approve equity grants to directors and employees.
+We expect that the board of directors of our general partner will have an audit committee.
+We do not expect that we will have a compensation committee, but rather that our board of directors will approve equity grants to directors and Antero employees.
+The board of directors of our general partner may establish a conflicts committee to review specific matters that the board believes may involve conflicts of interest